 I've been vegan for 26 years so if being vegan kills you then I must be a freaking superhero.

 There are tons of strong, powerful and successful vegan athletes all around the globe.
-There are bodybuilders like Torre Washington and John Lewis, NFL players like David Carter, UFC fighters like Abel Trujillo, tennis champs like Martina Navratilova and Venus and Serena Williams, plus many more Olympic athletes, heavyweight boxers, marathon runners, swimmers, rugby players, race car drivers, Mr. Universe, and more, all out there rocking it super healthy on a plant-based diet.
+Bodybuilders like Torre Washington and John Lewis, NFL players, UFC fighters, tennis champs, plus many more Olympic athletes, heavyweight boxers, marathon runners, swimmers, rugby players, race car drivers, and even Mr. Universe, are all out there rocking it super healthy on a plant-based diet.

 None of them are sick, diseased or dead.
 But what does make you sick, diseased and dead?
 Eating meat.
 Numerous studies have shown a direct link between diet and disease, and even how a plant-based diet can not only stop, but reverse diseases.
-Go to Learn and watch What the Health for more.
+Watch What the Health for more.
+There are vegan tests you can take to monitor your nutrient levels, and a specialized vegan nutrition panel to maintain optimum health.

 5. plants have feelings too so it's also wrong to eat plants.